Fees for “Ordinary” Unfair or Wrongful Dismissal

 - Representing you at any Tribunal hearing.

-The range of fees set out above does not include any provision for third party costs (“disbursements”).
 The primary third party cost is Counsel’s fees, which are usually based on hourly rates which can range from £175 to £400 depending on the barrister’s experience and qualifications and the complexity of the case.
 In certain claims, there may also be a requirement to obtain expert evidence, for example, from a medical specialist.
 Expert witnesses typically charge between £100 and £200 an hour, though their rates will vary depending on experience and specialisation.
-Counsel’s fees and expert witness fees will be subject to VAT.

 The length of time it takes from receiving your initial instructions to a final resolution of a matter will be determined by the circumstances of the matter.
-This may vary from a very short period (if the matter settles early) to anything in excess of 18 months (if the matter proceeds to a final hearing).
+Claims that are settled early could be concluded within a matter of weeks.
+However, claims that proceed to the Employment Tribunal could take between 6 – 24 months (based on current listing times and the substantial delays at the Employment Tribunal).

-For further information, please contact one our Employment team.
+For further information, please contact one of our Employment team.